-The amount charged to the statement of comprehensive income is the actuarially determined cost of pension benefits promised to employees earned during the year plus any benefit improvements granted to members during the year.
+The amount charged to operating profit or loss is the actuarially determined cost of pension benefits promised to employees earned during the year plus any benefit improvements granted to members during the year.

 The expected return on the pension schemes' assets during the year and the increase in the schemes' liabilities due to the unwinding of the discount rate during the year are shown as financing costs in the statement of comprehensive income.